Modern adaptive office with modular furniture, glass partitions, and warm lighting in neutral tones.

 Modern open-plan UK office with breakout areas, sustainable decor, and functional workspace design.

-Key Elements of Adaptive Rooms and Office Spaces
+Key Elements of an Adaptive Office Space

 Modular Furniture